Some investments are not as simple - Bonds with special features

 Understanding CoCo bonds

 Just like other special features, the loss-absorption mechanism is highly complex.
 It is also highly unpredictable whether or when the loss-absorption triggering event will occur – making it difficult for investors to estimate potential losses from such investments.
 Bonds with loss-absorption features generally offer higher yields, but they also have higher risk exposures and complex nature.
-Investors should fully understand the structure, operation and risks of these products and ensure that they have sufficient net worth to assume the risks and bear the potential losses before investing.
+Investors should fully understand the structure, operation and risks of these products, as well as carefully read the terms and conditions to ensure that they understand that loss-absorption will be triggered when certain events occur, such as when the concerned financial institution’s capital ratio falls below a certain level or it becomes non-viable, and the mechanism for determining its non-viability.
+Investors should ensure that they have sufficient net worth to assume the risks and bear the potential losses before investing.

 Though plain vanilla products are not essentially low-risk investments, their structures and mechanisms are relatively easier to understand.
 The special features of investment products and their associated risks can be quite complicated, even experienced investors may not be able to fully understand.
 Bonds with loss-absorption features are usually not subject to SFC authorisation.
 The product disclosure in offering documents and marketing documents of these bonds may not be adequate.